mirsaeedi/azure-api-management-devops-resource-kit/README.md

 As a result, Azure API Management users often deal with the following challenges:

-* How to automate deployment of APIs into API Management?
+* How to automate the deployment of APIs into API Management?
 * How to migrate configurations from one environment to another?
 * How to avoid interference between different development teams who share the same API Management instance?